kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Lower levels in the hierarchy (e.g., more specific kinds) *inherit* the definitions applied at the higher levels (e.g. less specific kinds), in such a way that higher level rules may be understood as having an “umbrella effect” over everything under that level.

 E.g., given the Gateway API’s hierarchy of network resources for the ingress use case `GatewayClass` > `Gateway` > `HTTPRoute` > `Backend`.
 A metaresource that attaches to a `GatewayClass` object, if defined as a metaresource kind ultimately to augment the behavior of `HTTPRoute` objects, affects all `Gateways` under the `GatewayClass`, as well as all `HTTPRoutes` under those `Gateways`.
-Any other instance of this metaresource kind targeting a lower level than the `GatewayClass` (e.g. `Gateway` or `HTTPRoute`, assuming it's supported) should be be treated as a conflict against the higher level metaresource spec for the specific scope of the subset of the hierarchy rooted at the lower level target.
+Any other instance of this metaresource kind targeting a lower level than the `GatewayClass` (e.g. `Gateway` or `HTTPRoute`, assuming it's supported) should be be treated as a conflict against the higher level metaresource spec in the specific scope that is rooted at the lower level target, i.e., for the subset of the topology that is afftected by both metaresources.

-Conflicts between metaresources ultimately affecting the same scope MUST be resolved according to some defined [*merge strategies*](#merge-strategies), into so-called *Effective metaresources*.
+Conflicts between metaresources ultimately affecting the same scope MUST be resolved into so-called *Effective metaresources*, according to some defined [*merge strategies*](#merge-strategies).

 #### Effective metaresources